 Let’s consider the supply of Palladium and its sister metal Rhodium, two of the eight precious metals that have risen in price ($/oz.) by over 50% and 100% respectively so far this year, sometimes experiencing volatile price movement.
 There are three main reasons for the rapid increases in price, explained just below.

-Both Palladium and Rhodium are extremely rare and have a superior ability to act together as a catalyst (commonly known as the ‘auto-catalyst’ or ‘catalytic converter’), which reduces the toxic emissions released from passenger and commercial vehicles.
-In recent years, Europe and Asia have been introducing increasingly stringent emissions legislation that force automakers to comply, meaning automakers are required to use more and more of these important metals.
-Due to their relative rarity (Palladium content in the earths crust is 30x rarer than Gold content, with Rhodium even rarer), most miners have not been able to increase production, leading to a slow decrease in stockpiles and rapid increase in price as automakers try to secure supply for future production of auto-catalysts.
+Both Palladium and Rhodium are extremely rare and have a superior ability to act together as a catalyst that reduces the toxic emissions released from passenger and commercial vehicles (commonly known as the ‘auto-catalyst’ or ‘catalytic converter’).
+In recent years, Europe and Asia have been introducing increasingly stringent emissions legislation and force automakers to comply, meaning automakers are required to use more and more of these important metals.
+Due to their relative rarity (Palladium content in the earths crust is 30x rarer than Gold content, with Rhodium even more rare), most miners have not been able to increase production, leading to a slow decrease in stockpiles and rapid increase in price as automakers try to secure supply for future production of auto-catalysts.

 Whenever the industry is struggling, major miners will often reduce their spending on exploration and development to focus on increasing the profitability and efficiency of their operations.
 When the situation is improving, as some think what is currently happening in the Gold industry, the majors begin to look at the projects owned and operated by juniors.
 Junior miners are leaders in identifying minerals deposits and developing them to a point where a major will enter into an agreement to earn-in to a majority interest in the project.
 This type of agreement is usually referred to as an Option/Joint Venture partnership.
 These partnerships are lucrative for junior miners in the short term and the majors in the long term once production occurs.